The World’s First Start Decelerator Turns 5

 It’s no longer just an event, it’s about a community growing its wings.
 A community built on friendship and becoming stronger with every interaction.

 Shit just got real

-What was different about this year were the stories of the impact people had made since previous years.
-Whilst there’s always plenty of inspiration at camp, we want people to turn this into action.
+What was different this time around were the stories of the impact people had made since previous camps.
+Whilst there’s always plenty of inspiration over the 3 days, we want people to turn this into action.

 Here’s just a handful of the ideas that have been brought to life since being born at previous Summercamps and are now part of the unfolding story:

 Book on achieving more by doing less